Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

-The reduction of \cite[Section 2.2]{Sly10} goes through as is, once we establish the properties of the gadget stated in Lemma~\ref{lem:gadget2}.
-The proof of Lemma~\ref{lem:gadget2} is a straightforward extension of the proof of \cite[Theorem 2.1]{Sly10}, so we give a desciption of the main elements and point to the relevant lemmas which verify that Sly's proof goes through in our setting as well.
+We first give the proof of Lemma~\ref{lem:gadget2}; this is a straightforward extension of the proof of \cite[Theorem 2.1]{Sly10}, so we give a desciption of the main elements and point to the relevant lemmas which verify that Sly's proof goes through in our setting as well.